cpetig/tflite_micro_compiler/README.md

     - cd ../tensorflow
     - make -f tensorflow/lite/micro/tools/make/Makefile hello_world_bin
     [optionally add BUILD_TARGET=debug]
-- now run  make  in this project
+- now run  make  in this project to get the compiler

 USAGE:
-- the !NEW! compiler is invoked as:
+- the compiler is invoked as:
     - ./compiler input.tflite arena_size prefix >output.cpp
-        e.g. ./compiler hello_world.tflite 3000 hello >hello_compiled.cpp
+        e.g. ./compiler hello_world.tflite 3000 hello_ >hello_compiled.cpp

-- there is also a test and example:
+        "arena_size" is the size of the temporary tensor buffer (activation storage during execution) please note that this arena is also used for storing precalculated vales in the prepare stage simply re-run init if you disturb the values inside

+- for a quick view into the generated code see https://github.com/cpetig/tflite_micro_compiler/blob/master/examples/cifar10_compiled.cc

+- The example directory contains a collection of traditional tflite micro and compiled versions:
-    - ./hello_world : execute using standard tflite micro interpreter
+    - hello_world: Standard tflite micro example
-    - ./hello_world_compiled : execute using the dumped and compiled in data structure
+    - cifar10: Computer vision CNN example

+Limitations:
+- no support for big endian machines, yet
-- regerenerate the compileable code by running
+- currently the compiler seems to crash but produces correct code (under investigation)
-    - make regenerate